adrimoscatelli/azure-docs/articles/cognitive-services/personalizer/csharp-quickstart-commandline-feedback-loop.md

 1. Replace `serviceEndpoint` with your service endpoint.
 An example is `https://westus2.api.cognitive.microsoft.com/`.
 1. Run the program.

+## Change the model update frequency

+The default model update frequency is 5 minutes.
+In the Azure portal, in the **Personalizer** resource, on the **Settings** page, change the rate to 1 minute for this quickstart.
+This frequency allows you to see the personalizer service react to the Reward API call that sends feedback to Personalizer about the user's choice.

 ## Add code to rank the actions you want to show to your users

 The following C# code is a complete listing to pass user information, _features, and information about your content, _actions_, to Personalizer using the SDK.
 Personalizer returns the top ranked action to show your user.